 Step 5: Create learning paths

-At this stage you should have all the roles that require training and the job tasks for each of those roles that they should be able to perform once they complete the training.
-The job tasks now need to be logically grouped into pieces of learning.
+At this stage, you should have identified all the roles that require training and the corresponding job tasks that each role should be able to perform once the training is complete.
+The job tasks now need to be logically grouped into distinct learning components.

-If you determined that multiple roles require training in step 2 it will be important to determine where there is overlap of the job tasks as you will want to logically group tasks into pieces of learning (courses, modules, training assets, etc.) that apply to the broadest audience possible.
-The goal is to create a program that will scale and can be maintained effectively.
+Suppose you determined that multiple roles require training in step 2.
+In that case, it will be essential to identify areas of overlap in job tasks, as you will want to logically group tasks into pieces of learning (such as courses, modules, or training assets) that apply to the broadest audience possible.
+The goal is to create a program that can be scaled and maintained effectively.

-If there are additional job tasks that logically make sense to be grouped with a set of tasks, but they don’t apply to all the roles that require that piece of learning consider adding optional modules or microlearning for just those roles that it applies to.
-For these optional pieces I recommend considering modalities that are easier to maintain since the audience is narrower.
+If there are additional job tasks that logically make sense to be grouped with a set of tasks, but they don’t apply to all the roles that require that piece of learning, consider adding optional modules or microlearning for just those roles to which it applies.
+For these optional pieces, I recommend considering modalities that are easier to maintain since the audience is narrower.

 Continue to group the common tasks into pieces of learning until all that remains are the unique job tasks for each role.
-Then finally for each role group the unique tasks into pieces of learning and put all the learning pieces into the logical order for learning to create a learning path.
-At the end of this process, you should have a training path for each of the roles that require training.
+Then, for each role group, the unique tasks are broken down into pieces of learning, and all the learning pieces are arranged in a logical order to create a learning path.
+At the end of this process, you should have a training path for each role that requires training.

-Of all the steps in the process this is the one that really benefits from and experience learning and development specialist.
+Of all the steps in the process, this is the one that benefits from the experience of a learning and development specialist.

 Step 6: Report on training needs

-For some training needs, the only option is to create your own courses.
-Training built in-house is just as good and as effective as professional training, if done right.
+After you have done your training needs assessment, you may find that the only option is to create your own courses.
+Training built in-house can be just as good and effective as professional training, if done correctly.
 The key is to take a measured, proven approach and to use professional tools.

-One such tool is our LEAi which allows HR, marketing, customer success and other teams to take documents and presentations already existing in the organization and transforms them into content for all sorts of resources including internal training sessions, eLearning, videos and more.
+One such tool is our LEAi, which enables HR, marketing, customer success, and other teams to convert existing organizational documents and presentations into content for various resources, including internal training sessions, eLearning, videos, and more.

 - Course content writer – Import content from your subject matter experts (SME), like documents, presentations, webpages and wikis, and LEAi writes the learning objectives and foundational content for you in seconds.

-- LearnAdvisor – This feature continuously looks for learning best practices that aren’t being followed, provides you suggestions on how to improve it, and offers to automatically change it.
+- LearnAdvisor – This feature continuously identifies learning best practices that aren’t being followed, provides suggestions on how to improve them, and offers to make the changes automatically.

-- Microlearning creator – LEAi does the hard work of taking large sections of content and breaking it into smaller courses so it is easier for your learners to take and understand.
+- Microlearning creator – LEAi does the hard work of breaking large sections of content into smaller courses, making it easier for learners to take and understand.

-- Test question generator – LEAi automatically generates assessment questions that tests whether your learners grasp the most important aspects of your course.
+- Test question generator – LEAi automatically generates assessment questions that test whether your learners grasp the most important aspects of your course.

-If you are looking for help to conduct a training needs assessment or need to create more internal training and you need a professional tool to quickly build courses, drop us a note!
+If you’re looking for help with conducting a training needs assessment or creating internal training, and you need a professional tool to build courses quickly, please drop us a note!